I am very nervous for this trip tomorrow.

 So many people under the Patriarchy swallow the pill and then think they are justified in being shitty to sick people, or poor people.
 They legit think that going to church or synagogue makes them good humans, but voting for policies that hurt entire demographics is no big deal.

-It’s very irritating to me that some - not all - people in the monog community (that’s short for monogamous) are SO judgmental about people in the poly or kink worlds.
+It’s very irritating to me that some - not all - people in the more widely “acceptable” communities can be (not all are!)
+SO judgmental about people who are a little different, or a lot of different.

-Yet they aren’t transparent about what they are looking for or even, who they really are.
+Yet many aren’t transparent about what they are looking for or even, who they really are.

-And the people in the poly and kink communities are the odd ones?
+And the people in the alternative communities are the odd ones?
 REALLY?

-I find that people who subscribe to all the Patriarchal bullshit so odd.
+I find that people who FULLY subscribe to the Patriarchy.
 I get that a lot of people live underneath it by default.
 We all have!
 Sometimes to survive, sometimes because we weren’t meant to wake up yet.
 That’s all part of the journey.

 I’ve had to live in that world my WHOLE life and hated it.
 I had women snicker behind my back at parties for not being married.
 I’ve been shamed for not having kids.
 I’ve been pitied because I support myself.

 As if being a badass single woman who runs her own business is something to pity!

 But according to their “script,” it is.